perholmes/UnityAutoBundles/README.md

 # Workflow

+* Organize your assets in folders under AutoBundles.
+* Each top-level folder becomes an Addressable group.
+* You only organize the AutoBundles folder.
+Addressables are magically created, optimized and synced.
+* Each asset become an addressable unless:
+  * It's not the right type or file extension.
+  * It has zero or one parents.
+  * It has zero or one ultimate parents (ensuring that we don't create multiple bundles for what is ultimately just pieces of one asset).
+  * It's not part of any scene.
+  * It's too small to warrant its own bundle file.
+Gets duplicated into multiple bundles instead, to reduce number of bundles.
+* Any assets not bundled are still included by the Addressables framework if needed, just not in a separate bundle file.
+* You can force the inclusion of an asset by adding the label "ForceAddressable", e.g. if you intend to address the asset manually, and it's currently unreferenced.
-* Under the AutoBundles folder, you arrange all your assets in appropriate folders, e.g. a "Trees" folder, a "Rocks" folder, a "Scenes" folder.
+Under the AutoBundles folder, you arrange all your assets in appropriate folders, e.g. a "Trees" folder, a "Rocks" folder, a "Scenes" folder.
-* You ONLY arrange this folder.
-You NEVER manually organize Addressables.
-* A script scrapes this folder and creates a unique Addressable for every single asset.
-One addressable per asset.
-* It also creates an Addressable Group for each top level folder under AutoBundles.
-So you'll get a "(Auto) Rocks" group, with every prefab, material or texture as its own, unique Addressable.
-* Each Addressable is packed into a unique bundle file.
-* When a scene (or any selected assets) need to be loaded, Addressables downloads only EXACTLY what is needed.
-If your "Rocks" folder has 100 MB of rocks, but you only use one, only 5 MB is downloaded.
-* You push all your assets to the CDN, and the app just downloads what it needs at runtime.
+* You only push actual changes to the CDN.
-* When you change an asset (e.g. change specularity on a material), that material just becomes a new, tiny .bundle file next to the old one.
-You sync to the same CDN (tiny upload), and release a new version of the app.
-* Inspired by Unreal Engine's extremely fine-grained patching system.
-Client only downloads exactly what it needs.
-CDN updates are tiny and overlaid.
+* User only downloads what's needed for the scenes/assets they're intending to run.

 # Why?

 * Multi-file bundles are bad for users, because they result in extreme over-caching especially on mobile.
 * By making every texture, prefab, material, or whatever, its own Addressable, downloading and updating is as nimble as possible.
 * Manually labelling Addressables is a drag, especially if you have 10,000 assets.
+* Manually optimizing Addressables is a drag.
+AutoBundles creates the smallest bundles that still give you individual control over the assets you care about.
 * You already have a folder structure.
-Why can't Addressables just mirror it?
+Why not just lean on that?
-* AutoBundles is two-click automation to do this.
+* AutoBundles is two-click automation.
+Hopefully zero-click in the future.

 # How To Use It: